tilaboy/tk-nn-classifier/README.md

 And also in `models/poc`, you can also find the label mapping file, it looks like this:
 `{"0": "Detachering / interim", "1": "Franchise", "2": "Freelance", "3": "Mogelijk vast", "4": "Tijdelijk", "5": "Unspecified", "6": "Vast", "7": "Vrijwilliger"}`

+### 5. use batch processing for test listed in test block

 You can also try the batch processing command to see which file get wrong prediction:

 `tk-nn-classifier predict cfg/spacy_test.json`